arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The carrier offers a diverse range of features and interfaces to cater to a variety of user requirements and applications.
 This section provides an overview of the main hardware interfaces, storage options, and configuration mechanisms integrated into the carrier.

-Each sub-section further delves into the specifics of every feature, ensuring users have comprehensive information for optimal utilization.
+Each sub-section further delves into the specifications of each feature, ensuring users will get comprehensive information for optimal utilization.

 ## Hardware Interfaces